Eulalia clavigera

 Eulalia clavigera is a species of polychaete worm in the family Phyllodocidae, native to the coasts around Britain, through Western France, and to the Iberian Peninsula.
 It closely resembles Eulalia viridis, and there has been confusion in the past as to the identification of the two species.

 Description

-E. clavigera is a slender worm growing to a length of about 10 cm.
+Eulalia clavigera is a slender worm growing to a length of about 10 cm.
 The prostomium (head) has a rounded triangular shape and is rather wider than it is long.

 It has a pair of palps and three antennae, the central one being located in front of the large eyes.
 The eversible proboscis is scattered with small conical papillae.
 There are four pairs of tentacular cirri on body segments one to four.
 The parapodia of the body segments bear large, paddle-shaped dorsal cirri, about twice as long as they are broad, while the ventral cirri are oval.
 This worm is bright green, sometimes with black spots on the underside of the base of the parapodia.
 E. clavigera is very similar in appearance to its close relative Eulalia viridis.
 The chief differences between the two lie in the shape and size of the dorsal cirri.